tralph3/ZeroTier-GUI/README.md

     paru -Syu zerotier-gui-git

-If you are in an Ubuntu based distribution, you can download the source code and run the `make_deb.sh` script.
+If you are in an Ubuntu/Debian based distribution, you can download the source code and run the `make_deb.sh` script.

     ZeroTier-GUI$ cd packaging
     ZeroTier-GUI$ ./make_deb.sh